ukyzky/eurorack/README.md

   - 2b. then "T rate LED" becomes blink. (and detouch from the switch.)
 (It represents currently in "alternative setting edit" mode.)
   - 2c. long-press "X mode switch". then "T rate LED" becomes fast-blink in a short moment and stop blink.
 (It represents "alternative setting edit" mode exited.)
   - Then X spread cv input works as normal X spread cv input mode.

+## Activate Markov algorithm of T mode

+We can select "Markov algorithm" of T mode.

+The T mode setting is saved to non volatile memory.

+Play scenario is:

+1. (NEW FUNCTION) Set Markov algorithm of T mode

+  - 1a. **hold "T mode switch"**
+  - 1b. press "T rate switch"
+  - Then T mode becomes Markov algorithm.
+During Markov algorithm mode, T mode LED blinks faster with red color.

+2. Unset Markov algorithm of T mode

+  - 2a. press or long-press "T mode switch".
+  - Then T mode becomes normal "drum algorithm" or "three state algorithm".

 ## resetting operation for returning all alternative settings value to default value